 Pope Francis, Ukraine and effective nonviolent resistance, 30 May 2022, an article about Pope Francis’ accompaniment approach by CNI steering committee Eli McCarthy, posted by National Catholic Reporter

 My sense is that the pope is trying to shift our gaze.
 It is a shift that he senses Jesus models.
 A shift toward pastoral accompaniment and a focus on how we might break the violent dynamic.
 It is not about condemning or judging people in very difficult situations, like some Ukrainians who choose to take up arms in violent defense of their country.
 It affirms and admires their willingness to take a high-risk stand against injustice rather than to be passive.
 At that same time, it is also not about justifying methods of war and enabling the violent dynamic to perpetuate and spread. … (Read the entire piece here.)

-Why I prayed in Kyiv when I could have prayed at home, 7 June 2022, written by Rose Marie Berger, published in Sojourners (where Rose is a senior editor.)
-Rose, along with fellow CNI steering committee members Eli McCarthy and Sr. Sheila Kinsey, participated in a delegation of faith leaders to Ukraine in mid-May.
+- Why I prayed in Kyiv when I could have prayed at home, 7 June 2022, written by Rose Marie Berger, published in Sojourners (where Rose is a senior editor.)

 The war in Ukraine is not as simple as good versus evil for scholars of liberation theology, 24 March 2022, written by Eduardo Campos Lima, America magazine